Lavandin – Lavandula Latifolia

 Lavandin is a plant resulting from a natural cross between Aspic lavender(Lavandula Latifolia) and True lavender(Lavandula Angustifolia).

-This plant is much more vigorous than lavender and yields more per hectare.
+This plant is much more vigorous than lavender and has a higher yield per hectare.

-Lavandin is another member of the Lamiaceae family.
+Lavandin is also a member of the Lamiaceae family.

-There are several varieties of lavender grown on the plateau, including lavandin grosso, lavandin super and lavandin sumian.
+There are several varieties of lavandin grown on the plateau, including lavandin grosso, lavandin super and lavandin sumian.

 Lavandin grows at altitudes of 200 meters and above, and can be recognized by its size, purple flowers and perfectly arranged spikes.